MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>What namespaces and classes are provided for "Collections" in .NET?</summary>
+    <summary>What is the namespaces and classes are provided for "Collections" in .NET?</summary>
     <hr/>
     In .NET, collections are defined under the `System.Collections` namespace.
 Common classes include: